pimterry/rpi-pxe-server/README.md

 This script:
 * Builds a Windows PE image from a full Windows image.
-* Configures the Windows PE image to chainload, by sharing the full Windows image over Samba, and running it remotely on bootup.
+* Mounts the full Windows image within the Samba share to make it accessible.
-* Make this Windows PE image bootable through PXE.
+* Makes the Windows PE image bootable through PXE.

 To run this script: